 Phenylketonuria (PKU).
 PKU is an inherited disease in which the body cannot metabolize a protein called phenylalanine.
-It is estimated that 1 baby in 25,000 is born with PKU in the U.S. Without treatment, PKU can cause intellectual disability.
+It is estimated that one in every 10,000 to 15,000 babies is born with PKU in the U.S. Without treatment, PKU can cause intellectual disability.
 Newborn screening for PKU is required in all 50 states.

 Congenital hypothyroidism.
 This is a condition in which the baby is born with too little thyroid hormone.
-Hypothyroidism is also quite common and has almost doubled in the past 20 years to approximately 1 in 2,000 births in the U.S. Untreated low thyroid hormone levels can lead to mental developmental problems and poor growth.
+Hypothyroidism is also quite common and has almost doubled in the past 20 years to approximately one in 2,500 to 3,000 babies born in the U.S. Untreated low thyroid hormone levels can lead to mental developmental problems and poor growth.
 All 50 states screen for hypothyroidism.

 Sickle cell disease.
 This inherited disorder occurs primarily in African Americans, but may also occur in Hispanics and Native Americans.
 The disease causes a severe form of anemia.
 There are different types of the disease.
-The disease occurs in about one out of every 500 African American births and 1 out of every 36,000 Hispanic American births.
+The disease occurs in about one out of every 365 African American births and one out of every 16,300 Hispanic American births.
 Early diagnosis of sickle cell disease can help lower some of the risks which include severe infections, blood clots, and stroke.

 Maple syrup urine disease.
 This is an inherited disorder that is very common in the Mennonite population.
 The disorder is caused by an inability of the body to properly process certain parts of protein called amino acids.
 The name comes from the characteristic odor of maple syrup in the baby's urine caused by the abnormal protein metabolism.
 If untreated, it is life threatening as early as the first two weeks of life.
 Even with treatment, severe disability and paralysis can occur.

 Homocystinuria.
-This inherited disorder affects 1 in 100,000 babies and causes intellectual disability, bone disease, and blood clots.
+This inherited disorder affects one in 200,000 babies and causes intellectual disability, bone disease, and blood clots.
 It is caused by a deficiency of an enzyme necessary to digest an amino acid called methionine.

 Medium chain acyl-CoA dehydrogenase deficiency (MCAD).
 This disorder of fatty acid oxidation can cause sudden death in infancy and serious disabilities in survivors, such as intellectual disability.
-MCAD affects about 1 baby in 6,400 to 46,000, almost exclusively in people of northwestern European descent.
+MCAD affects about one baby per 15,000 births, almost exclusively in people of northwestern European descent.